TheLancashireman/davros/demos/tusb-dvska-demo2/README.md

 ## What it does

-The USB port is configured as a MIDI device.
+The USB port is configured as a dual communications device.
+When conntect to a linux host, it registers as two tty devices; e.g. /dev/ttyACMn Open a minicom session on each of the devices.
+Whatever you type in one minicom session appears in the other.

-Characters received from the serial port are translated to note commands and sent to the host.
-Commands received from the host are displayed via the serial port.
+Note: the data transfer is raw, so to get a new line press CTRL-J